helfer/flexible-spark-streaming/README.md

 * etc.

+## Setup

+First, download and install Spark.
+Then, download and install Python 2.7.9.
+If your system relies on an older version of Python (Ubuntu 14.04LTS uses Python 2.7.6), we recommend using virtualenv to setup a sandboxed environment (see below).
+Finally, download and install the Tweepy Python module.

+### Virtualenv setup

+You can install virtualenv on Ubuntu by running `pip install virtualenv`.
+Then, download and install Python 2.7.9 to a specified directory so that it doesn't interfere with your system's current Python installation (e.g. /usr/local/lib/ python2.7.9).
+Within the source code directory of this repository, create a virtual environment by running `virtualenv -p /path/to/your/python2.7.9/ interpreter venv`.
+For example:

+    > virtualenv -p /usr/local/lib/python2.7.9/bin/python venv

+This will create a virtual environment called venv within your source code directory.
+You can activate the sandbox by running `source venv/bin/activate`.
+Lastly, download and install the Tweepy module within your sandbox.

 ## Running the code

+Right now, our code runs a dummy query on a stream of tweets using Twitter's streaming API.
+To run it, you must have Twitter API credentials and the Tweepy Python module installed on your machine.
+Please note that Tweepy requires Python 2.7.9.
+If your system requires an older version of Python (Ubuntu 14.04LTS uses Python 2.7.6), we recommend using virtualenv to setup a sandboxed environment.
+For instructions on how to setup the virtualenv environment, see [Setup](#setup).
-Right now, our code doesn't do much.
-It just wired up some components and runs a dummy query on a single file.
-To run it, all you have to do is to make sure that the spark/bin directory is in your OS's PATH variable.
+Then, all you have to do is to make sure that the spark/bin directory is in your OS's PATH variable.
 Then run the following:

-    > spark-submit scheduler.py sample-data/tweets.txt
+    > spark-submit scheduler.py watch_dir consumer_key consumer_secret
+      access_key access_secret

-It should say somewhere in the flurry of log messages that two tweets matched the filter.
+It should say somewhere in the flurry of log messages the number of tweets that matched the filter.
 If everything is running fine, you can get rid of the error messages by appending `2> /dev/null` to the command above.
 There's also a settings file somewhere that we could modify.
 If you find that, please write it here.

+For more details on the available command-line arguments, run:

+    > spark-submit scheduler.py -h

 ## Next steps

-* Figure out how to get tweets and write them into files.
-This might help: https://databricks.gitbooks.io/databricks-spark-reference-applications/content/twitter_classifier/collect.html
 * Make the scheduler into a standalone process that communicates with the query parser and the dirwatcher.
 * Define our query language
 * Define the API for query parser so our webserver will be able to register queries and get results.